 - Grand Rounds: Hospital-wide conference held on Wednesday morning from September to June which draws nationally recognized speakers and leaders of innovation to Children’s National.

-- Chief Lecture Series: Chief-led curriculum held on Wednesday mornings in July and August that focuses on a variety of practical clinical and communicative skills.
+- Chief Lecture Series: Chief-led curriculum held on Wednesday mornings in July and August that focuses on a variety of practical clinical and communicative skills for new interns.

 - Mock Codes: Every other month, Emergency Department faculty lead small groups of residents through mock code scenarios; monthly mock codes also take place on acute care units simulated codes led by Emergency Department faculty which occur monthly and allow residents of all training levels to work together to hone emergent medical practice.
 Additionally, ICU rotations conduct monthly multidisciplinary unit-based mock codes.